-The Company and certain of its present and former executive officers were named as defendants in certain investor actions, filed in the State Court of Fulton County of the State of Georgia on April 22, 2021 and April 23, 2021.
-Four complaints brought on behalf of purported former Mohawk stockholders each allege that defendants defrauded the respective plaintiffs through false or misleading statements and thereby induced plaintiffs to purchase Company stock at artificially inflated prices.
+The Company and certain of its present and former executive officers were named as defendants in certain investor actions, filed in the State Court of Fulton County of the State of Georgia on April 22, 2021, April 23, 2021, and May 11, 2022.
+Five complaints brought on behalf of purported former Mohawk stockholders each allege that defendants defrauded the respective plaintiffs through false or misleading statements and thereby induced plaintiffs to purchase Company stock at artificially inflated prices.
 The allegations are similar to those of the Securities Class Action pending in the United States District Court for the Northern District of Georgia.
 The claims alleged include fraud, negligent misrepresentation, violations of the Georgia Securities Act, and violations of the Georgia Racketeering and Corrupt Organizations statute.
 Plaintiffs in the investor actions seek compensatory and punitive damages.
-On June 28, 2021, defendants filed motions to dismiss each of the four complaints and answers to the same.
-On October 5, 2021, all four investor actions were transferred by the State Court of Fulton County to the Metro Atlanta Business Case Division, where fact discovery is ongoing.
-On January 28, 2022, the Court granted in part and denied in part the motions to dismiss, dismissing the Georgia Securities Act claims as to all defendants, and the negligent misrepresentation claim as to the Company.
+On June 28, 2021, defendants filed motions to dismiss each of the four complaints filed in April 2021 and answers to the same.
+On October 5, 2021, all four investor actions filed in April 2021 were transferred by the State Court of Fulton County to the Metro Atlanta Business Case Division, where fact discovery is ongoing.
+On January 28, 2022, the Court granted in part and denied in part the motions to dismiss the four actions filed in April 2021, dismissing the Georgia Securities Act claims as to all defendants, and the negligent misrepresentation claim as to the Company.
+On May 19, 2022, the parties filed a joint motion to transfer the investor action filed on May 11, 2022 to the Metro Atlanta Business Case Division along with the other four actions pending in the Metro Atlanta Business Case Division.
 The Company intends to vigorously defend against the claims.